Clustering Markov Decision Processes For Continual Transfer: The Continual Transfer Algorithm

 \section{The Continual Transfer Algorithm}

 In this brief section we combine all the algorithms presented so far into the full continual transfer algorithm, which is listed as Algorithm \ref{alg_contTrans}.
 The algorithm runs in phases and in each phase it solves a MDP using the EXP-3-Transfer algorithm and the current set of source policies as input.
-In line 4, the function $sourcePol(\bfA,d,cost)$ generates the $c$ source policies $\rho_1,\rho_2,\cdots,\rho_c$ from clustering $\bfA$ such that $\rho_j$ is the optimal policy for $\mdp^j$ where $\mdp^j$ is chosen from $A_j$ according to (\ref{eq_RTdDef}) or (\ref{eq_landmark_dV}) depending, respectively on whether $cost$ is either $cost_1$ or $cost_2$.
+In line 4, the function $sourcePol(\bfA,d,cost)$ generates the $c$ source policies $\rho_1,\rho_2,\cdots,\rho_c$ from clustering $\bfA$ such that $\rho_j$ is the optimal policy for $\mdp^j$ where $\mdp^j$ is chosen from $A_j$ according to (\ref{eq_landmark_dV}).
 If the current phase $h$ satisfies $h \mod J = 0$, then it runs the Search-Clustering algorithm to find a new set of source tasks from the $h$ tasks solved so far.